History

 The Novembertagungs began in 1990 when a small group of (primarily) German doctoral students met in Wuppertal for a weekend of academic discussion.
 The meetings were started in order to fill a perceived gap for rather informal, intellectual exchange among young researchers in history of mathematics.
 The argument was that by bringing together junior scholars in history of mathematics from the rather small and somewhat isolated academic milieus, networks could be built.
 And if the young people met without the sometimes-daunting presence of their supervisors, the discussion could be both free and even open to address issues that were tacit or problematic in dealing with supervisors.
 Since then, the meetings have focused on annually bringing advanced masters’ students, PhD students and post-docs together for discussion, and a nice network has formed among the up-and-coming generations of historians of mathematics.

 The first meeting was followed up the next year in Berlin, and in 1992, the Novembertagung was first organised outside Germany when it was held in Utrecht.
-Since then, it has been a regular event on the calendar of young historians of mathematics, and increasingly it has become an international event, held repeatedly in The Netherlands, Denmark, Great Britain and France, and visiting the Czech Republic, Austria, and Italy (for a list of venues, organisers, and themes,
+Since then, it has been a regular event on the calendar of young historians of mathematics, and increasingly it has become an international event, held repeatedly in The Netherlands, Denmark, Great Britain and France, and visiting the Czech Republic, Austria, and Italy (for a list of venues, organisers, and themes, see here).
+In the beginning, the meetings were in German, but since the turn of the century, the conference language – if not the informal language – has been English, providing a friendly atmosphere for young scholars first presenting in English.

 The Novembertagungs are self-organising events in that young scholars organise and participate in the meetings.
 In the beginning, it was a deliberate aim to limit the influence of senior scholars, perhaps inviting a guest lecturer in for a few hours.
 Later, as the field gradually changed and former Novembertagung participants became seniors, the original inhibitory role of seniors has perhaps been mitigated, and invited lectures have become an important part of the Novembertagung.